jeanpaulsio/notes/general/domain_driven_design/chapter_16.md

 * the metaphor shapes the system
 * it should be loose and easily understood

-LOL

 > unfortunately, few projects have found really useful metaphors and people have tried to push the idea into domains where it is counterproductive

-* so much for coming up with an example.
-* this is a silly section. why talk about it if its rarely ever useful?
-* in fact, Evans doesn't even give an example for this.
-No cargo shipping.
-No accounting example.
-Nothing.
 * needless to say - coming up with a **System metaphor** might not be a great idea

 > When a concrete analogy to the system emerges that captures the imagination of team members and seems to lead thinking in a useful direction, adopt it as a large-scale structure. [...]
 But because all metaphors are inexact, continually reexamine the metaphor for overextension or inaptness, and be ready to drop it if it gets in the way.

 # 2. Responsibility Layers -> Layering = Categories

-He kicks off this section with some bolded advice:

 > When each individual object has handcrafted responsibilities, there are no guidelines, no uniformity, and no ability to handle large swaths of the domain together.
 To give a coherence to a large model, it is useful to impose some structure on the assignment of those responsibilities